-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 In other words - reusable technology.
 He compares it to switching your lights on or off in your home: you don't "set up your own power plant", you instead pay on a consumption basis.

 "Everything will get to a model of, 'why replicate it'?
 If it exists and it's really great and it's priced in an appropriate model why not consume it in that model," he says.

 "In my view you're going to start to see people build applications that will be like Lego building blocks - they'll connect their applet or their microservice to somebody else's microservice and they'll deliver a piece of functionality or solve a problem by connecting components of applications."

 So open source, and open source infrastructure, could be somewhat comparable to the digital economy: the internet exists as this core, underlying technology and businesses can do as they will on top of it whether that's proprietary or not.

 "The reality is you don't have a shopping experience anymore that isn't integrated across multiple companies," he says.

 "You may shop online at Amazon, it's fulfilled through a company that produces that product, it may be paid for by a different company like American Express...
 It's all one integrated experience.

 "Take that example and keep drilling down on that.
 So every component of the technologies that are used to do things like shop, fulfil, pay, will get componentised and it will start to be something you can share and perhaps even monetise."